davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

 The above will print 2, 1, 0.
-This is because async method restore the original execution context on exit.
+This is because the async method restores the original execution context on exit.

 ## ConfigureAwait